jdpaton/Ecco/README.md

 If you want to take a shot at any of these, I would be happy to accept a PR.

 - run system binary command on each new connection
+- run both TCP & UDP in one server
 - debug mode support